 Natural Daylight utilization Maximizing windows, adding skylights

-We always recommend incorporating dimmers and adjustable lighting to create different moods and enhance functionality throughout the day.
+Incorporating dimmers and adjustable lighting is a strategy we consistently recommend, as it allows for creating different moods and enhances functionality throughout the day.

 Electrical Planning